You are here

 - Professor Beverley Vollenhoven is the Head of Gynaecology at Monash Health.
 She is the Deputy Head of Obstetrics and Gynaecology at Monash University.
 She is a reproductive endocrinologist in infertility and is a clinician at Monash IVF.
 She has a private practice in gynaecology, reproductive endocrinology and infertility.
 Professor Vollenhoven provides expertise in the field of gynaecology.

-- Dr Dominica Zentner is an adult cardiologist at the Royal Melbourne Hospital with a PhD on cardiac changes during normal human pregnancy.
+- Associate Professor Dominica Zentner is an adult cardiologist at the Royal Melbourne Hospital with a PhD on cardiac changes during normal human pregnancy.
 Her clinical practice encompasses general clinical cardiology, adult congenital heart disease, the management of women with cardiac disease during pregnancy, genetic cardiology and echocardiography.
 She is involved in clinical research in these areas.
-Dr Zentner provides expertise in the field of cardiology.
+Associate Professor Zentner provides expertise in the field of cardiology.

 |Meeting no.||Cut-off date for pre-ACM response||Meeting dates|